MEET OUR BOARD

 Recruited by Canada as a diplomatic officer, Rosalind opened U.S. cultural markets, ran Canadian performing arts tours from Canada to Mexico and managed academic, cultural and media programs.
 She later consulted for U.S. nonprofits in the areas of marketing public relations, strategic planning and fundraising.

-Author of The Feminine Face of God in Christianity and The Earth as a Sacred Realm, Rosalind has lectured widely on Primordia Wisdom, the forgotten common vision of the world’s religions.
+Author of The Feminine Face of God in Christianity and The Earth as a Sacred Realm, Rosalind has lectured widely on Primordial Wisdom, the forgotten common vision of the world’s religions.
 A native Californian, she holds degrees from the University of California, Berkeley, the Sorbonne and the Graduate School of Journalism at the University of Missouri.

 Sonya Merrill, MD, PhD